 Who produces RSP FundingFinder?

-RSP FundingFinder is powered by Reference Service Press (RSP), the only company in the United States to specialize solely in the development of financial aid resources (in print or online).
+RSP FundingFinder was created by Reference Service Press (RSP), the only company in the United States to specialize solely in the development of financial aid resources (in print or online).
 In addition to RSP FundingFinder, Reference Service Press issues an extensive line of award-winning books, ebooks, and custom products.
 Long recognized as the "leading authority" and a "true success story" in the field of funding information, RSP has devoted the past 30+ years to collecting, organizing, and disseminating in multiple formats the most current and accurate information available on scholarships, fellowships, loans, grants, awards, and other funding opportunities.

 What databases are offered?

-Currently, RSP FundingFinder offers five funding databases:
+Currently, RSP FundingFinder offers funding databases:

 - RSP Funding for Undergraduates